Hometown: Grey County, ON

 Ashley Warrington is a confident and compassionate woman who is inspired by the quote, “Though she be but little, she is fierce.” – Shakespeare.
-She strives to inspire others to know that no matter your size, age, gender or race; anyone can make a difference as long as they believe in themselves and their goal.
-Raised in the small town of Singhampton located in Grey County, Ontario, Ashley’s family has always been big supporters of Ashley’s ever-growing ambition and commitment to being a leader in her community.
+Uplifting others to believe that no matter size, age, gender or race Ashley believes that anyone can make a difference as long as they believe in themselves and their goal.
+Born and raised in Grey County, Ontario, Ashley’s close knit family and friends have always been supportive of her ever-growing ambition and commitment to being a leader in her community.

-Ashley is employed as a member of the marketing and communications team for the company, Sea & Ski Realty, a local boutique real estate company in Grey County.
+Ashley is currently employed as a member of the marketing and communications team for the company, Sea & Ski Realty, a boutique real estate company in Grey County.
 This career has allowed her to be a part of the community and support local business and initiatives.
-She is the co-producer for a local series called “What’s Happening – In Our Community” with monthly episodes focusing on supporting the current events, businesses, and the future of Grey County.
-Ashley also co-creates a monthly blog/video that focuses on local businesses and promotes the local tourism & lifestyle industry.
-Previously Ashley has worked in radio broadcasting as a live-on-location reporter, she has travelled with NASCAR Canada, as a member of the promotions and marketing team, taught preschool, and has worked in the fashion industry as a buyer and personal stylist.
+She is the co-producer of a series called “What’s Happening – In Our Community” with monthly episodes focusing on supporting local events, businesses, and the future of Grey County.
+Ashley also co-creates a monthly blog that focuses on local businesses which promotes the county’s tourism & lifestyle industry.
+Previously, Ashley has worked in radio broadcasting as a live-on-location reporter, she has travelled with NASCAR Canada as a member of the promotions and marketing team, taught preschool, and has worked in the fashion industry as a buyer and personal stylist.

-Ashley was very fortunate to grow up with the opportunity to be involved in many extracurricular activities.
 At a young age she developed a passion for dancing, primarily tap, clogging and step, which led to her being a competitive dancer for 13 years.
-Aside from dancing, Ashley has participated in many musical theatre productions, figure skating, 4-H, softball, soccer.
+Aside from dancing, Ashley has participated in many musical theatre productions, figure skating, 4-H, softball, and soccer.
 Ashley still maintains an active lifestyle by practicing yoga daily and regularly hiking along the Bruce Trail.
 To exercise her creative muscles, she designs and constructs jewelry, is an avid drawer focusing on pointillism, enjoys graphic design and is a passionate photographer and videographer which lead her to be featured in an exhibition at Ed Mirvish Theater in Toronto.

-One of Ashley’s greatest passions is pageantry.
-At the age of 18, she won her first crown by competing in her hometown fall fair pageant/ambassador competition.
+Above all, Ashley’s greatest passion is pageantry.
+At the age of 18, she won her first crown by competing in her hometown Fall Fair Ambassador competition.
 This experience and opportunity opened a new chapter in her life, intriguing her to explore the industry even more.
-Her entry into the Queen of the Fair/Toronto CNE Ambassador competition; where she placed 3rd runner-up also led her to compete in the Miss Mid-West beauty pageant and place in the top 10.
+Her entry into the Queen of the Fair/Toronto CNE Ambassador competition, where she placed 3rd runner-up, also led her to compete in the Miss Mid-West beauty pageant and place in the top 10.
 In 2016 she continued to compete and win the title of Miss Toronto Tourism.

-In Ashley’s eyes, pageantry is her opportunity to follow her dream of being a leader in her community.
-These experiences have sculpted her into a strong, confident, broad-minded woman and have given her a platform to promote self-confidence and be a symbol for anyone who thinks they are too small to make a big difference.
-All they need to do is truly believe in themselves and their goal and success will be achieved.
+In Ashley’s eyes, pageantry provides her with an opportunity to follow her dream of being a leader in her community.
+These individual experiences have sculpted her into a strong, confident, broad-minded woman and has given her a platform to promote self-confidence and be a symbol for anyone who thinks they are too small to make a big difference.

 What are your interests and what do you enjoy doing the most?

 Growing up in this beautiful country has allowed me to easily participate in my favourite activity: camping.
 When I am camping, I feel like I’m home.
 Camping gives me the opportunity to slow down, appreciate nature and explore not only the land, but myself too.
 It is a constant reminder that we need to take better care of this beautiful world so that generations ahead can experience the beauty it has to offer too.
 While experiencing nature has been a constant in my life, my interests and hobbies have evolved over the years.
 When I was 3 years old, I fell in love with dancing, and still love it to this day.
 I have always been involved in many extracurricular activities; like musical theatre productions, student council, yearbook editor, 4-H member, local agricultural society board member, team member of multiple sports teams and was a mentor for the link crew leadership program.
-I also enjoy exploring my creative side by making jewelry, drawing, taking beautiful photos, creating art of all kinds, interior design, and being a personal stylish.
-I love to immerse myself in new experiences and new cultures, I believe that in order to grow one must to step out of their comfort zone and experience new things, meet new people, welcome new perspectives and to try new yummy food.
+I also enjoy exploring my creative side by making jewelry, drawing, taking beautiful photos, creating art of all kinds, interior design, and being a personal stylist.
+I love to immerse myself in new experiences and new cultures, I believe that in order to grow one must step out of their comfort zone and experience new things, meet new people, and welcome new perspectives.

 List any special training you have had (music, art, drama, dance, etc.)

-My love of dancing came with 13 years of training which included spending extra hours working on my own routine.
-I have also received musical theatre training, which opened doors to productions like Oliver Twist, The King & I, and Shout the Musical.
+My love of dancing came with 13 years of training, I have also received musical theatre training, which opened doors to productions like Oliver Twist, The King & I, and Shout the Musical.
 I recently participated in a pilot training course, where I gained the knowledge to pass my Basic Ontario Drone Pilots exam.
 I was a member of my high school band where I was trained to play 2 instruments, percussion, and trombone.
 I have also received training in many creative areas like photography, graphic design, clothing design, interior design, and radio broadcasting.

 In what sports, if any, have you participated?